 low carb mini pumpkin cheesecakes in a mason jar with whipped cream and pumpkin pie spice

-Can I use this keto no-bake cheesecake recipe to make a full-size keto pumpkin cheesecake?
+Can I use this easy keto cheesecake recipe to make a full-size keto pumpkin cheesecake?

 Can I use canned pumpkin pie filling instead of pumpkin puree?

-I haven’t tried this, but there are so many brands that make dairy free alternatives to the ingredients I used in this recipe.
-Silk makes Dairy Free Heavy Whipping Cream, and Kite Hill makes dairy free Cream Cheese.
+I haven’t tried this, but there are so many brands that make dairy-free alternatives to the ingredients I used in this recipe.
+Silk makes Dairy Free Heavy Whipping Cream, and Kite Hill makes dairy-free cream cheese.
 Use the same quantities for these substitutions.
-And if you try this, let me know how your dairy free keto no-bake cheesecake jars turn out in the comments!
+And if you try this, let me know how your dairy-free keto cheesecake jars turn out in the comments!

-This keto no-bake cheesecake recipe has a creamy pumpkin pie cheesecake filling & a delicious coconut almond flour crust.
-Served in mini mason jars, these crowd-friendly, no-bake desserts are only 5 carbs!
+This no bake keto cheesecake recipe has a creamy pumpkin pie cheesecake filling and a delicious coconut almond flour crust.
+Served in mini mason jars, these crowd-friendly, no-bake desserts are only 5 net carbs!

 5 from 15 ratings